IASD Dream Study Groups Program

 Each course includes video presentations and weeks of discussion questions to talk about in forums with your regional Dream Study Group.
 You will take a quiz after the forums end to earn a certificate of completion.

-Course 1 - A History of Dreaming (6 weeks)
+Course 1 - An Introduction to the History of Dream Sharing (6 weeks)

 This series explores the historical traditions around dream experience, dream telling and dream interpretation.
 The presentations and discussion questions will engage participants with rich and diverse cultural heritages that display a broad range of insights and viewpoints and reveal shifting reflections and value orientations.